Multiple kernel learning for integrative consensus clustering of 'omic datasets: Results

-We apply KLIC (Algorithm \ref{algo:ukic}) to the synthetic datasets presented in Section~\ref{sec:synthetic-datasets}. \paragraph{Similar datasets.} First we run the kernel $k$-means algorithm on each of the consensus matrices that have the same clustering structure and noise level.
+\paragraph{Similar datasets.} First we run the kernel $k$-means algorithm on each of the consensus matrices that have the same clustering structure and noise level.
 To assess the quality of the clustering, we compare the clustering found with the true one using the adjusted Rand index (ARI; \citealp{Rand1971}), which is equal to one if they are equal and is equal to zero if we observe as many similarities between the two partitions of the data as it is expected by chance.
-Then we use Algorithm \ref{algo:ukic} to run unsupervised KLIC on multiple datasets.
-In particular, on the left side of Figure \ref{fig:simulation-samerho-samecluster} are reported the box plots of the ARI obtained combining the four datasets together using KLIC (column ``A+B+C+D'').
-On the right side of Figure \ref{fig:simulation-samerho-samecluster} are reported the box plots of the average weights assigned by the KLIC algorithm to the observations in each dataset.
+Then we run KLIC on multiple datasets.
+In Figure \ref{fig:simulation-samerho-samecluster} are reported the box plots of the ARI obtained combining the four datasets together using KLIC (column ``A+B+C+D'') and the box plots of the average weights assigned by the KLIC algorithm to the observations in each dataset.
+We observe that as expected, combining together more datasets helps recovering the clustering structure better than just taking the matrices one at a time.
+This is because localised kernel $k$-means allows to give different weights to each observation.
+Therefore, if data point $n$ is hard to classify in dataset $d_1$, but not in dataset $d_2$, we will have $\theta_{n d_1} < \theta_{n d_2}$.
+However, on average the weights are divided equally between the datasets.
+This reflects the fact that all datasets have the same dispersion and, as a consequence, they contain on average the same amount of information about the clustering structure.